Frontman of iconic rock band, Ronin, finally finds what he has been searching for

 The next day, he saw three uncles hanging up their bird cages.
 He had been walking down that same path for the last 20 years and had not encountered these people before.
 He noticed that the bird in the centre cage was what he had pictured in his mind the day before.

-“This happened for seven or eight times in a row and it got harder and harder for me to live as an agnostic.
-I may be psychologically weak but I’m not the kind of person that creates fantastical things out of nothing,” said Levan.
+“These odd events happened seven or eight times in a row and it got harder and harder for me to live as an atheist or agnostic.
+I’m not the kind of person that creates fantastical things out of nothing,” said Levan.

 “Maybe You are real but why show me all these weird items?
 Would You show me in a way that defies all probability or coincidence so that I can get past my rational hurdles?” he asked God.